 At SETS we aim to make our environment as safe as possible.
 In 2006, steel gates were erected to replace the wooden gates we put up when the school first moved to the Bull Theatre.
 The front gates were moved forward to street level in order to provide more outside space for our pupils.
-More recently, we have acquired four outside tables with benches, where students can choose to enjoy their lunch outside.
+More recently, we have acquired three outside tables with benches, where students can choose to enjoy their lunch outside in clement weather.
+We are also developing a quiet outdoor area where students can relax in the grounds of the building.